Get an Emergency Child Custody Order Now! Contact an Attorney in Montgomery County, PA

 Who Can File for Emergency Custody?

 Non-custodial parents, relatives, and guardians have the right to file for emergency custody if the custodial parent is unfit or a danger to the child.
-If you know a child is being abused or neglected, do not hesitate to take action because you think you have no rights.
-Get a Montgomery County child custody lawyer, explain the situation to law enforcement, and provide whatever proof you can to support your claim.
+If you know a child is being abused or neglected, you have a duty to take immediate action.
+Find an experienced Montgomery County child custody lawyer, explain the situation to law enforcement, and provide whatever proof you can to support your claim.